 When asked whether the city was providing mental health services or drug rehabilitation, he said, “man, I don’t know.
 I think they’re trying to provide rehab, but it ain’t enough.
 We gotta wait like, months before we can get a bed!”

 There you have it.
 Homelessness and drug abuse aren’t just affecting Seattle’s human population.
 Fortunately, the city has policies in the works that are sure to ease the suffering amongst humans and animals alike.

 The city recently implemented a head tax on businesses who earn more than $20 million annually.
 According to Liberty Nation’s Andrew Moran, this tax would impact about 600 companies.
 The proposal will levy a 26 cent tax on every hour worked by every employee working at Seattle’s largest companies.
 The tax is expected to raise about $75 million per year, which is supposed to be used to provide housing for the homeless.

 This new tax, along with the city’s stellar progressive tax policies and a $15 minimum wage is intended to promote growth, prosperity, and more jobs for Seattle’s residents.
 What could possibly go wrong?
 Sure, Amazon and other companies have threatened to leave the city because of the head tax and other policies that harm their business.
 Yes, the online retailer halted construction on a new facility in the city.
 Moreover, they have stated that the new tax would mean 7,000 fewer jobs.

 But what do they know?

 Progressive policies make people feel all warm and tingly inside.
 Like that feeling, you get when you drop a quarter into a homeless person’s cup.
-In the end, feeling good is all that matters, isn’t it?We value your comments!
-Please weigh in on our comment section below.
+In the end, feeling good is all that matters, isn’t it?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com